 “During our particularly troubled times, some introspection is more than needed.”

-On May 12, 2017, Sarah P.’s solo debut full-length Who Am I will be released.
-A pop record that is different, an ode to the humanly deep need of security and love and a piece of art that reads pages from Sarah P.’s diaries.
+Sarah P.’s solo debut full-length Who Am I is out now.
+It is a pop record that is different, an ode to the humanly deep need of security and love and a piece of art that reads pages from Sarah P.’s diaries.
 It’s an album about fears, hopes, memories, dreams – and love.
 Inspired by Berlin, her Greek roots & personal struggles, Sarah asks “Who Am I?
 Who are we?”

-Following up her solo debut EP Free (2015), the full-length album Who Am I will be released on May 12, 2017, via Sarah P.’s own label EraseRestart.
+Following up her solo debut EP Free (2015), the full-length album Who Am I was released on May 12, 2017, via EraseRestart.
 The album consists of ten songs that Sarah wrote in Berlin while thinking of her hometown Athens.
 Who Am I was produced together with George Priniotakis at Artracks Studios Athens, the surrounding she already knew before from her years as frontwoman of Keep Shelly in Athens.